Stafford Gambit | The Refutation

 And at below 1,500 level, I wouldn’t be surprised if Black has a positive result with this Gambit.
 However, if White knows how to play correctly, Black ends up in a completely lost position.

 But before we get there and I show you the easiest refutation of the Stafford Gambit, let’s start with the history.
-Then we’ll see the ideas behind the Stafford Gambit, the main traps and tricks, what the downsides of this gambit are (besides the sacrificed pawn), and why it’s never played at the top levels.
+Then we’ll see the ideas behind this gambit, the main traps and tricks, what the downsides of this gambit are (besides the sacrificed pawn), and why it’s never played at the top levels.

-Lastly, I’ll show you how to refute the Stafford Gambit and punish opponents for daring to try something so dubious against you!
+Lastly, I’ll show you how to refute this gambit and punish opponents for daring to try something so dubious against you!

 According to my database, the first time the Stafford Gambit was played was during a simul in 1857 by the player Howard Staunton.
 Unfortunately for him, he lost the game.
 However, had he played correctly he could’ve gained the upper hand.

-If Howard Staunton first played it, then you may be wondering why it’s called the Stafford Gambit.
-Well, the name of the opening comes from Joseph Stafford, who first played this line in a correspondence match back in 1950.
+But, the name of the chess opening comes from Joseph Stafford, who first played this line in a correspondence match back in 1950.

 It went 1.e4 e5 2.Nf3 Nc6 3.Nxe5 Nc6 4.Nxc6 dxc6 5.e5?!
 Ne4.